-A visualization of such phenomena is shown in Figure \ref{fig:transper_single_task}.
+A visualization of such phenomena is shown in the Experiment section, in Fig. \ref{fig:transper_single_task}.
 It presents a comparison between training an agent with the learned reward, during IRL process, versus training an agent from scratch using the final learned reward.

 \paragraph{Adversarial Inverse Reinforcement Learning.} The pioneering works \cite{ho2016generative,finn2016connection} were the first to explore the connection of generative adversarial networks (GANs) to inverse reinforcement learning (IRL), specifically the connection between IRL reward and the GAN discriminator.
-Their adversarial approach has proven to be the leading method that is been used to train IRL systems \cite{fu2018learning, JeonSBDNP21,han2022robust}.
+Their adversarial approach became the primary approach for training IRL systems \cite{fu2018learning, JeonSBDNP21,han2022robust}.
 For simplicity, we will base our work on the Adversarial Inverse Reinforcement Learning (AIRL) \cite{fu2018learning} framework, which we found to work well in our experiments.

 In AIRL, we train a generator and discriminator simultaneously where the generator is the stochastic policy which we train to fool the discriminator, while the discriminator is trained to distinguish between expert trajectories and generated trajectories.
 The discriminator in AIRL is formulated as: